radian628/desmoscript/examples/minimal/README.md

 # How to get started with Desmoscript

+Tested on NodeJS version v16.13.0. **Known to not work on NodeJS version 14 and below.**

 This is a fairly minimal example of Desmoscript.
 Try it yourself by following these steps:
 1. Navigate to this folder ((repository root)/`examples/minimal`)
 2. Install required NPM packages (including the `desmoscript` module):